tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/image_classifier.md

 }

 // Run inference
-// There are other sources for GMLImage.
+// There are other sources for MLImage.
 For more details, please see:
 // https://developers.google.com/ml-kit/reference/ios/mlimage/api/reference/Classes/GMLImage
 guard let image = UIImage (named: "your_input_image"), let mlImage = MLImage(image: image) else {
     return